Top Packaging Tips from a FedEx Packaging Lab Engineer

 Consult early to save money

 The most important rule of thumb: Get your shipping provider involved early.
-Consult a packaging engineer before investing in packaging materials, settling shipping rates, determining price points and making other decisions that affect your profit margin.
-At FedEx, we offer a free testing service that helps customers develop appropriate packaging.
-Nelson offered these money-saving tips on shipping:
+Consult your account executive or a packaging engineer before investing in packaging materials, settling shipping rates, determining price points and making other decisions that affect your profit margin.
+Beyond that, the most important money-saving tips Nelson believes you can follow are:

 - Plan ahead — far ahead.
 Weight, dimensional weight, oversize charges and special handling affect the cost of shipping your product.
 Dimensional weight and oversize charges relate to the size of the package itself.
 If you are developing a product now, it's not too early to consult with a shipping engineer to consider minor changes that could reduce your shipping charges; a change of even a few inches can save $50 per shipment.
 Some products can be redesigned for easy shipping and partial assembly by the consumer, for example.

 - Don't assume the original package suffices.
 Many businesses buy products for redistribution.
 These may be mass-produced and shipped safely enough to the distributor on pallets, but once off the pallet, single boxes may not withstand the rigors of transport.